 Google is your homie if you know how to use it.
 Here are some hacks I’m sure you are already familiar with but I’ll put it as a reminder.

 APPS.
 Take a break from Fortnite and addictive word games, and install some apps that are going to make you say “Thank you Times International”.
 First off – SelfControl – it allows you to block distracting websites for a set amount of time.
-If you have some troubles getting up with that first alarm like I do Sleep If U Can is the app for you.
-Babylon can translate anything you need in 75 languages while GoConqr will help you design any quiz, flashcards, mind map or online notes.
+If you have some trouble getting up with that first alarm like I do Sleep If U Can is the app for you.
+Babylon can translate anything you need in 75 languages while GoConqr will help you design any quiz, flashcards, mind map, or online notes.

 Videos.
 Again, especially if you are a visual type of learner, finding documentaries, adequate TED talks, even cartoons, could definitely extend your attention.

-Walking: Speaking of attention, to be focused on the test and get your brain engines going, studies show you should be active before the exam in order to perform better on it.
+Speaking of attention, to be focused on the test and get your brain engines going, studies show you should be active before the exam in order to perform better on it.
 So don’t be lazy and at least take a walk to your university, warm up your brain and your body!

 Hey, we are all in the same boat here, you might as well try out the new things.
 If you are curious for more tips, there might be some unmentioned in the links to my sources.
 I do hope this helps out or creates new ideas.
 All in all, I’m wishing you have a successful, non-stressful exam period!